 Oh gosh, a lot!
 I’ve been in business for 21 years.
 I think I’ve done at least a hundred.

 The most memorable ones were either the ones that were the toughest or where the conversation just flowed.
 Everything resonated with the crowd, the audience was hanging on the edge of their seats listening to every word, and the panelists were interesting and had diverse opinions.
 I must say that in order to make that happen, it takes a lot of planning ahead of time.

 The ones that have been the worst were the ones when people didn’t give me time to prepare.
 Most of the time, the panelists are pretty important people and they don’t want to spend 15 minutes on the phone with you so you don’t press it.
 Not any more!
 In order to make sure that the panel goes smoothly, I insist that they talk to me and we set the expectations.

-I also do some research about the panelists.
-If they have YouTube videos, I watch them to see what their speaking style.
+I also do some research on the panelists.
+If they have YouTube videos, I observe them to understand what their speaking style.
 Are they funny?
 Are they interesting?
 You need to know who you’re dealing with so you can make them look fabulous and also deliver value to the audience.

 You conducted a survey about the effectiveness of panels.
 What are the major pet peeves of the current panel discussions?

 The biggest pet peeve is specifically about the moderator.
 They didn’t do their homework, they weren’t effective or they didn’t have good facilitation skills.
 So they didn’t facilitate the conversation and they didn’t intervene to deliver on the stated promise to the audience.
 That drives me nuts.

 How can this be changed from the organizer’s point of view?